imanishbarnwal/H4B-git-github-workshop/README.md

 For this part of the activity, please visit the [CONTRIBUTING.md](CONTRIBUTING.md) file in the repository and follow along the instructions.

 ### Attendees & Feedbacks:

+- [Sawan Bhattacharya](https://github.com/kriptonian1) It was a really good interaction, learned a lot